VENGENCE7/HyperFocus/README.md

 <!-- Download and Extract -->
 ### 2: Download and Extract
- + Download the extension from <a href="https://github.com/VENGENCE7/HyperFocus/releases/tag/HF-1.0"> releases </a>.
+ + Download the extension from <a href="https://github.com/VENGENCE7/HyperFocus/releases"> releases </a>.
+ + Download the on you need
+    + There are thwo versions:
+      + HF-1.0
+      + HF-1.0

 <!-- Installations -->
 ## Installation